Santanadactylus: Classification

 De Buisonjé first assigned Santanadactylus to Criorhynchidae (=Ornithocheiridae).
 Wellnhofer (1991) considered it a member of the Ornithocheiridae based on the structure of the humerus, but noted that the elongation of the paratype neck vertebrae distinguished it from other ornithocheirids.
 Bennett (1989) assigned S. brasilensis (holotype only) to Pteranodontidae.
 Kellner (1990), concluding that he could find but a single autapomorphy for Santanadactylus brasilensis, the straight ventral margin of the proximal part of the deltopectoral crest, assigned the genus to Pterodactyloidea incertae sedis, but later (Kellner and Tomida 2000) assigned it to Pteranodontoidea.
 S. pricei according to Kellner belonged to a clade descending from the last common ancestor of Istiodactylus and the Anhangueridae.
 The same was in his analysis true for Araripesaurus, a genus of which he had previously thought S. pricei was a junior synonym.
-In a comprehensive review of the taxonomy and paleobiology of Cretaceous pterosaurs from the Araripe Basin by Pinheiro et al. (2025), all species of Santanadactylus was suggested to be nomina dubia due to the fragmentary, incomplete type specimen of each species and their proposed diagnostic features being too general for all pterodactyloids.
+In a comprehensive review of the taxonomy and paleobiology of Cretaceous pterosaurs from the Araripe Basin by Pinheiro et al. (2025), all species of Santanadactylus were suggested to be nomina dubia due to the fragmentary, incomplete type specimen of each and their proposed diagnostic features being too general for all pterodactyloids.